rse/studio-ai/README.md

 About
 -----

-**Studio AI** is a client/server applications for an interactive studio Artificial Intelligence (AI), represented by a dynamically rendered avatar.
-The avatar receives its inputs through a Speech-to-Text pipeline, performs its processings with a Text-to-Text pipleline, and sends its outputs through a Text-to-Speech/Video pipeline.
+**Studio AI** is a client/server application for an interactive studio Artificial Intelligence (AI), represented by a dynamically rendered avatar.
+The avatar receives its inputs through a Speech-to-Text pipeline, performs its processings with a Text-to-Text pipeline, and sends its outputs through a Text-to-Speech/Video pipeline.

 ![screenshot](doc/screenshot.png)